-Updated: November, 2017Summary of common traffic laws in Michigan – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: May, 2018Summary of common traffic laws in Michigan – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Michigan Office of Highway Safety Planning website.

 In Michigan, the maximum speed limit for cars is 70 mph.
 The maximum highway speed for trucks is only 60 mph.
-Speed limits vary by state and, in some cases, county-by-county.
+These are maximum speeds.
+Speeds may be lower on highway passing through urban areas.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Michigan allows new drivers to get their learners permit at the age of 14 years and 9 months.
 You must have your provisional license for a minimum of 6 months.
 Drivers can then get their intermediate license at 16.
-An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
-However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.
+An Intermediate License imposes restricts on when you are allowed to drive and how many passengers are allowed in the car, but allows you to drive yourself without an instructor in the car.

 In Michigan, drivers can obtain their full drivers license at the age of 17.